, ,

 • 5 tablespoons extra virgin olive oil

-• 500g orange fleshed sweet potatoes, peeled
+• 500g orange fleshed sweet potato, peeled (1 large sweet potato)

 • ½ teaspoon ginger